-The event in Soledad that takes place every Friday night included around 150 men.
+The GOGI event inside the prison in Soledad, California, that takes place every Friday night and includes 120 men from all races, creeds, languages, colors and belief systems.
 These men take two hours of their time each week to meet as a group and hold a GOGI meeting.
-They discuss the tools and their use of them in their daily lives.
-The rest of the week the men hold each other accountable to living their GOGI tools.
+During their 90 minute sessions, the prisoners discuss the tools and their use of them in their daily lives.
+The rest of the week the men hold each other accountable to living their GOGI tools in their prison cells and in the community areas such as the dining halls and outside yard areas where all prisoners are sharing the same space, regardless of belief system.

 One participant related a story where he was working in the educational department when something didn’t go his way.
 He started to resort to anger and violence towards the person who had caused him this grievance, as he was beginning to revert back to negative behavior another person and fellow GOGI participant reminded him to BELLY BREATH and to be the BOSS OF HIS BRAIN.
 These reminders deescalated the situation and an altercation was avoided.
 He said that it was experiences like this that through GOGI he was able to live to be the man God wanted him to be and allowed his fellow inmate to be in service to his fellow man.
 It allowed both of them to be closer to their Creator.

 GOGI participants are encouraged to combine GOGI and their religious studies, to use both their religious teachings and GOGI to reach an ULTIMATE FREEDOM that is possible through positive decision making, being of service to their community, and living positive productive lives.
 GOGI events are held weekly across the country in several different settings, State Penitentiaries, like CTF Soledad in the video and pictures, County Jails, Federal Penitentiaries, and Juvenile Facilities.
 It is offered to men and women regardless of their affiliations or circumstances.